scalacenter/bloop/README.md

 Bloop accomplishes this goal by executing common tasks like `compile`/`run`/`test`/`console` as fast as possible.

-Bloop doesn't aim at replacing completely your build tool.
+Bloop aims to complement your build tool, not replace it.

 ## Installation